 In ancient times, the people were never sure whether the sun would ever rise again.
 They lit fires, told stories, huddled together, hoping.

 Huddled around the blue glow in the living room: our window onto the fire burning somewhere a little too close to here.

-watching shadowy figures move through the stages of grief
+watching shadowy figures move through the stages

 What’s going on?